avinetworks/owasp-crs-technical-discussion/language-draft.md

 modsec defines PCRE as the regex engine and may construct problems with other engines like python re or Google re2

-modsec is using some special operators like verifyCC or similar for features which should probably implemented as a regex and a validation function.
+modsec is using some special operators like verifyCC or similar for features which should be implemented as a regex and a validation function.

 ## language limitations ##

 For some cases, there are special operators, like verifyCC.
 Some things can not be implemented, like validation of range header - CRS rule 920190.
-It is not possible to write a rule which will
+It is not possible to write a rule which will:
  - extract multiple parts from a variables
  - verify every single part in a second rule